Forgiveness Q&A

 The forgiver cannot force the offender through the forgiveness process.
 In the offender's mind, they didn't do anything wrong, so they find it ludicrous or offensive that you want to forgive them.
 They will refuse to participate in something that makes them out to be wrong.
 If you give them forgiveness anyway, you will be set up for disappointment because their values are unchanged and they will soon re-offend.
 So the forgiver must wait until the offender repents before forgiving them.

 However, the offended person should immediately Release their claim on the debt of offense owed to them.
-While waiting for the offender to fully participate in the forgiveness process, we cannot be angry with them (Matt 5:21-24).
+While waiting for the offender to fully participate in the forgiveness process, we cannot be angry with them (Matthew 5:21-24).
 Anger is the emotion we commonly experience when there is a wrong that we want to set right.
 By releasing our claim on the debt of offense, we can set things right within our self, and we do not have to battle anger.

 The Release step also avoids another problem.
 We must also not take revenge on the offender.
 To take revenge would be thwarting the forgiveness process.
 Revenge is extracting payment by force from the offender, and we would be making an offense against them.
 Later, if they did ask for forgiveness, we would be unable to forgive their debt to us because we had already chosen revenge as payment and taken it from them.
 Because of this, we instead would be the one to need to ask for forgiveness!